Protesters in Lebanon clash with police over virus lockdown

-BEIRUT (AP) — Lebanese security forces fired tear gas and water cannons in clashes Wednesday with dozens of protesters who took to the street in the country’s north for a third consecutive day to denounce deteriorating living conditions amid a strict lockdown to prevent the spread of the coronavirus.
+BEIRUT (AP) — Lebanese security forces opened fire in violent clashes Wednesday with dozens of protesters who took to the street in the country’s north for a third consecutive day to denounce deteriorating living conditions amid a strict lockdown to prevent the spread of the coronavirus.

-Meanwhile, Lebanon hit a new daily record for COVID-19 fatalities, registering 76 deaths.
-Daily infections have soared in recent weeks and hospitals have struggled with COVID-19 patients, reporting near full occupancy in ICU beds.
-Nearly 290,000 infections have been recorded since last February and 2,553 deaths.
+At least one protester was hit by live ammunition and fell to the ground, blood pouring from his thigh.
+Police said they were responding to hand grenades thrown by the protesters that injured nine policemen, including three officers.

+The violence marked a sharp escalation in confrontations in the northern city of Tripoli that began on Monday and continued for three straight days into Wednesday night.
+The city is the second largest in Lebanon, and the most impoverished.

+Earlier, police fired tear gas and water cannons at dozens of young men who tried to storm a government building in the city.
+The Red Cross, in a statement, said its volunteers transported 11 people to hospital, while 63 others were lightly injured and treated on the spot.

-To respond to the crisis, the government has imposed a nearly month-long nationwide lockdown and round-the-clock curfew, the strictest since the virus hit Lebanon.
+Amid a dramatic surge in coronavirus infections, the government has imposed a nearly month-long nationwide lockdown and round-the-clock curfew, the strictest since the virus hit Lebanon.

 The measures have exacerbated a crippling economic and financial crisis that preceded the pandemic in this small Mediterranean country of nearly 5 million people and over 1 million refugees.
 The Lebanese currency has tumbled, losing over 80% of its value.
 Banks have imposed controls on withdrawals and transfers to protect dwindling foreign reserves.
-Unemployment and inflation have skyrocketed.
+Unemployment and inflation have skyrocketed and tens of thousands have been thrown into poverty.

-On Wednesday, dozens of protesters took to the streets for the third straight day in Tripoli, Lebanon’s second largest city and the most impoverished, demanding an end to the lockdown.
-Some tried to torch vehicles and were beaten back by security forces firing tear gas and water cannons.
-At least 20 were injured by tear gas and were treated on the spot.
+On Wednesday, Lebanon hit a new daily record for COVID-19 fatalities, registering 76 deaths Hospitals are struggling with COVID-19 patients, reporting near full occupancy in ICU beds.
+Nearly 290,000 infections have been recorded since last February and 2,553 deaths.

-The protests are also a reflection of frustration at politicians who have been deadlocked over the formation of a new government for nearly six months.
+The protests are also a reflection of the political divisions and deep frustration at politicians who have been deadlocked over the formation of a new government for nearly six months.
 The government resigned in August following a massive blast at Beirut’s port, which killed over 200 people and injured thousands.

 Lebanon’s ruling class has faced rising popular anger since protesters took to the streets in October 2019, in the largest-ever nationwide protests in the country.
 Demonstrators accused them of mismanaging and robbing the country of its resources and driving it into poverty.
 The protests later died down, in part because of the pandemic but also because the political class held on to power and divisions emerged among the demonstrators.